NexarDeveloper/nexar-comment-demo-wpf/README.md

 ## How to use

 Open the solution in Visual Studio.
-Ensure `Nexar.Comment` is the startup project, build, run.
+Ensure `Nexar.Comment` is the startup project, build, and run.

+If you run with the debugger then it may break due to "cannot read settings".
+Ignore and continue (<kbd>F5</kbd>).
+The settings are stored on exiting.
+Next runs should not have this issue.

 The identity server sign in page appears.
 Enter your credentials and click `Sign In`.